 Note: use volume-based imperial/metric measuring spoons and dry measuring cups marked in milliliters; see Kitchen Equipment and Tools .

 30 ml butter 1 medium onion, minced 2 carrots, diced 1 celery rib, diced 2.5 ml dry mustard 750 ml cooked chicken, shredded 1 1/2 liters chicken stock 2 bay leaves 5 ml dried thyme leaves or 15 ml fresh thyme herb 0.5 ml black pepper 125 ml dried mashed potato flakes 60 ml minced fresh parsley salt to taste

 In a large Dutch oven over medium high heat, melt butter.
 Sauté onion, carrots and celery until tender.
 Stir in dry mustard.
 Add chicken.
 Stir in chicken stock.
 Add bay leaves, thyme leaves and black pepper.
 Quickly bring soup to a rolling boil.
 Remove from heat.
 Stir in dried mashed potato flakes until dissolved and soup thickens.
+Stir in parsley.
 Add salt to taste.
-Stir in parsley.
 Serve hot.

 Gluten Free Soup & Stews

 Homemade Chicken Soup